Ceratiomyxa

+The genus is, by area, the largest macroscopic slime mold known that is not a part of the myxogastria; and is thus the largest protosteloid.

 Etymology

 Ceratiomyxa comes from the Latin word ceratus meaning "waxed" and the ancient Greek word myxa meaning "mucus".

 History of knowledge

 Ceratiomyxa was first described under the name Puccinia ramose (later revised to Ceratiomyxa fruticulosa) in 1729 by Pier Antonio Micheli, a pioneer of mycology.
 In 1805, Albertini and Schweinitz described 2 more species in the genus, C. hydnoides and C. porioides.
 However, because Ceratiomyxa species can take a variety of different forms, many forms first described as species are later considered synonyms.
 This includes C. hydnoideum and C. porioides which are now often considered synonyms of C. fruticulosa.
 However, phylogenetic analyses have shown C. porioides should be considered a distinct species.

 Ceratiomyxa was first placed in the subclass Ceratiomyxomycetidae of the class Myxomycetes by Martin and Alexopoulos in 1969, but was later moved to subclass Protostelia of the class Eumycetozoa by Olive in 1970.

 Habitat and ecology

 Ceratiomyxa is commonly found on rotting wood.
-Large logs and stumps are cited as ideal substrates for growth, although smaller colonies can also be found a tree branches.
+Large logs and stumps are cited as ideal substrates for growth, although smaller colonies can also be found on tree branches.
 The Ceratiomyxa collection of Henry C. Gilbert has specimen growing on various evergreen coniferous trees (Pseudotsuga), elm (Ulmus), maple (Acer), oak (Quercus), Tilia, and willows (Salix).
 A specimen collected by F. O. Grover was found growing on a burlap sack.

 Species of Ceratiomyxa can be found world-wide.
 C. fruticulosa is the most common species and has a cosmopolitan distribution.
 C. morchella and C. sphaerosperma have only been recorded in the tropics.